FAQ

 Why could this be and what can I do to get it corrected?

 A great deal of effort was made to ensure that CBI reflect exactly what was reported by hospitals in their 990H, but due to the complexity of the data and reporting processes, additional adjustments may be needed.
 By providing these FAQs, we aim to provide clear communication of the appropriate caveats for data users and supporting information that minimizes potential for misinterpretation.
-If you have questions regarding the data reported on CBI, please contact us and we will be more than happy to review and discuss the data.
+If you believe your hospital’s information has been reported incorrectly, please contact us, and we will respond as soon as we are able.
+Due to funding limitations, we may be unable to answer all emails.

 Teaching Hospitals and 2013 Adjustments in Reporting Requirements